valentinab25/helm-charts/sources/postfix/README.md

-# Mail forwarder to Ironport
+# Mail forwarder

-This chart is configured for production.
+This service listens on port 25 for emails.
+It then sends them to a upstream MTA using authentication.

+If the `dryrun` flag is set to true, the mails will not get sent, but sent to stdout for logging.
+Defaults to false.

 ## Releases

 <dl>
+  <dt>Version 1.1.0</dt>
+  <dd>Can now set a dryrun flag.</dd>

   <dt>Version 1.0.0</dt>
   <dd>Production release.
 Set maxSurge and maxUnavailable to 1.</dd>